Wilbertdelarosa/WilbertCH/README.md

-### Hello, I'm Wilbert De la Rosa a Computer Science Student at UML, currently I'm doing a concentration in Data Science and minor in Math👋
+### Hello, I'm Wilbert De la Rosa a Computer Science Student at UML👋

 Here you can find some side and school projects.